-Up to three positions will be awarded each fall for MFA Writing and Research Scholar positions in the Graduate Writing Studio.
-Pay is $14/hr for up to 20 hours per week.
-Scholars work with Fresno State graduate students across disciplines on writing assignments as well as projects and theses.
-Scholars will receive training on consulting practice as it pertains to the GWS philosophy while also gaining teaching and public presentation experience through a series of workshops and/or colloquia focused on thesis preparation and research.
-Contact Charles Radke, GWS coordinator, to apply.
+Up to three positions will be awarded each fall for MFA Writing and Research Scholars in the Graduate Student Success Center at $15/hr, for a minimum of 12 and a maximum of 20 hours per week.
+Scholars will be working with Fresno State graduate students on class assignments as well as projects and theses.
+Scholars will receive training on consulting practice as it pertains to the center's philosophy while also gaining teaching and public presentation experience by actively facilitating workshops and/or colloquia focused on thesis preparation and research.
+Contact the center's coordinator, Charles Radke, for information.
 (Email)

-Recruitment for Writing Consultant positions in the campus Graduate Writing Studio takes place each semester.
+Recruitment for Writing Consultant positions in the campus Graduate Student Success Center takes place each semester.
 Tutors consult on graduate student projects, thesis manuscripts, or papers for publication.
-Contact Charles Radke, GWS coordinator, to apply.
+Contact the center's coordinator, Charles Radke, to apply.
 (Email)

 Assistantships in publishing and editing

 The program awards up to three Student Assistant positions each year.
 The SAs work as editorial interns for The Normal School literary magazine, and they support the administrative staff in the program office.

 The program awards up to three Student Assistant positions each fall to assist faculty in running our annual book contest, the Philip Levine Prize for Poetry.